From war to peace: Vietnam's rubber sandals march on

 While the traditional black models are bestsellers, a colourful modern twist is helping the sandal appeal to a younger demographic.

-Mr Nguyen Tien Cuong took over the business from his father-in-law in 2011, and has sold more than half a million pairs of rubber sandals since then.
+Mr Nguyen Tien Cuong took over the business from his father-in-law in 2011 and has sold more than half a million pairs of rubber sandals since.

 "We tried to make them softer and more fashionable.
 After changing the style and format, we started having more customers," he said.